SPEAK WITH A TEAM MEMBER (770) 920-6030

 The personal representative distributes the remaining assets to heirs and beneficiaries and closes the estate during this stage.

-Any disputes among beneficiaries and the estate’s complexity can impact the probate process, potentially adding extra steps to the procedure.
+Any disputes among beneficiaries and the estate’s complexity can impact the probate, potentially adding extra steps to the procedure.

 Does A Dispute Make Probate Take Longer?

-Yes, when a dispute comes up in a probate case, it can take longer to settle the estate.
+Yes, when a dispute comes up in a probate case in Georgia, it can take longer to settle the estate.

 So, how long does probate take if disputes arise?